dtex/neuron/README.md

 ### Installing forever
 <pre>
-  [sudo] npm install jobber
+  [sudo] npm install neuron
 </pre>

 ## Usage
-Jobber is not a simple job queue with support for a dynamic level of concurrency.
+Neuron is not a simple job queue with support for a dynamic level of concurrency.
 It a way to manage jobs as they are created and completed in an async, event-driven manner.
 Heuristics for parallelization, ordering, and pooling are simple right now and jobs are processed in a FIFO order.

 More features may be added in the future, so keep me posted on how you use it.

 ### Managing Jobs
-Managing jobs in jobber is easy.
-Jobber doesn't assume anything about the internal structure of the properties for each of your jobs except that they have a function called `work()`.
+Managing jobs in neuron is easy.
+Neuron doesn't assume anything about the internal structure of the properties for each of your jobs except that they have a function called `work()`.
 Each JobManager is designed to process one instance of a Job.

 Here's a quick sample of creating a manager and adding a job.

 <pre>
   var util = require('util'),
-      jobber = require('jobber'),
+      neuron = require('neuron'),
-      manager = new jobber.JobManager();
+      manager = new neuron.JobManager();

   //
   // Create the manager and set the job.
   //
-  var manager = new jobber.JobManager({ concurrency: 100 });
+  var manager = new neuron.JobManager({ concurrency: 100 });
-  manager.setJob(new jobber.Job('listDir', {
+  manager.setJob(new neuron.Job('listDir', {
     dirname: __dirname,
     work: function (dirname) {
       var self = this;